Fuzz-o-Matic Finds Critical Flaw in OpenSSL

 Help Net Security – (International) Fuzz-o-Matic finds critical flaw in OpenSSL.
 Codenomicon helped identify a critical flaw in widely used encryption software.
 A flaw in the OpenSSL handling of CBC mode ciphersuites in TLS 1.1, 1.2, and DTLS can be exploited in a denial-of-service attack on both client and server software.
 The flaw was found with Fuzz-o-Matic, a cloud-based testing platform.
 The TLS security protocol is the current Internet standard for encrypting and authenticating application traffic.
-TLS is used by millions of people every day in online banking, ecommerce, e-mail, and Voice-over-IP applications.
-The OpenSSL is an open-source implementation of TLS and is employed in standard operating systems, Web browsers, e-mail clients, and network devices ranging from WiFi access points and DSL modems to industrial-strength core routers.
+TLS is used daily by millions of people in online banking, ecommerce, e-mail, and voice-over-IP applications.
+The OpenSSL is an open-source implementation of TLS.
+It is used in standard operating systems, Web browsers, e-mail clients, and network devices, from WiFi access points and DSL modems to industrial-strength core routers.

 Picture of Ali Loney